 Here are the best things to do during this terrific event.

-You just can’t escape the festival’s lovely namesakes -- nor would you want to!
-Holland’s Parks and Recreation Department plants a whopping five million of the bulbs across town every autumn.
+You just can’t escape the festival’s lovely namesakes — nor would you want to!
+They are everywhere, a delightful riot of color spread throughout town.
+Holland’s parks and recreation Department plants a whopping 5 million bulbs across town every autumn.
 Sourced directly from the Netherlands, these beauties are typically in their full, glorious bloom the first week of May, when Tulip Time is held.
-Everywhere you turn, you’ll see festive splashes of color, and there are perfect photo opportunities around every corner.
-Take in the floral splendor in parks and public spaces and along the roadsides -- or tulip lanes -- everywhere in town.
+Everywhere you turn, you’ll see festive splashes of red, pink, orange, yellow, and even purple, and there are perfect photo opportunities around every corner.
+Take in the floral splendor in parks and public spaces and along the roadsides — or tulip lanes — everywhere in town.

 Even if you’re prone to allergies, you’ll have a great time: It turns out that tulips are some of the most hypoallergenic blooms out there.